 in pushing it into oblivion by economic means.

-Kenya's government has gazetted new laws that will regulate the broadcast media, setting the stage for a battle with Media Owners and
+Kenya's government has gazetted new laws that will regulate the broadcast media, setting the stage for a battle with Media Owners and journalists.

 The government announced that the Kenya Communications (Broadcasting) regulations 2009 became law from January 1, this year, and TV stations must now brace for hard times including possible closure.